Dutch East India Company: Organisational structure

 Among the early shareholders of the VOC, immigrants played an important role.
-Under the 1,143 tenderers were 39 Germans and no fewer than 301 from the Southern Netherlands (roughly present Belgium and Luxembourg, then under Habsburg rule), of whom Isaac le Maire was the largest subscriber with ƒ85,000.
-VOC's total capitalisation was ten times that of its British rival.
+Under the 1,143 tenderers were 39 Germans and 301 from the Southern Netherlands (roughly present Belgium and Luxembourg, then under Habsburg rule), of whom Isaac le Maire was the largest subscriber with ƒ85,000.
 The Heeren XVII (Lords Seventeen) met alternately six years in Amsterdam and two years in Middelburg-Zeeland.
 They defined the VOC's general policy and divided the tasks among the Chambers.
 The Chambers carried out all the necessary work, built their own ships and warehouses and traded the merchandise.
 The Heeren XVII sent the ships' masters off with extensive instructions on the route to be navigated, prevailing winds, currents, shoals and landmarks.
 The VOC also produced its own charts.

 In the context of the Dutch–Portuguese War the company established its headquarters in Batavia, Java (now Jakarta, Indonesia).
 Other colonial outposts were also established in the East Indies, such as on the Maluku Islands, which include the Banda Islands, where the VOC forcibly maintained a monopoly over nutmeg and mace.
 Methods used to maintain the monopoly involved extortion and the violent suppression of the native population, including mass murder.
 In addition, VOC representatives sometimes used the tactic of burning spice trees to force indigenous populations to grow other crops, thus artificially cutting the supply of spices like nutmeg and cloves.